TrueBubo/Graphle/docs/technologies.md

 ## Autocomplete: [Redis](https://redis.io/)
 Due to the need of a character by character autocomplete, the API must respond to a request without a user having to wait.
 The cutoff was set as the human reaction time.
 It hovers around [250ms](https://humanbenchmark.com/tests/reactiontime/statistics).
+To achieve this the application uses an in-memory database.
+The best database for implementing cache is a key-value based like Redis.